Dead Indian Campground

 Directions

 From Cody, travel north on State Highway 120 for 16 miles.
-Turn left west on Chief Joseph Scenic Highway (State Highway 296).
-Travel west about 16 miles to the campground.
-Be advised, steep switchbacks.
+Turn left (west) onto Chief Joseph Scenic Highway (State Highway 296).
+Travel west approximately 16 miles to the campground.
+Be advised of steep switchbacks.

 Amenities